 Jaya and Vijaya

-The curse of first birth was fulfilled by Hiranyakashipu and his brother Hiranyaksha in Satya Yuga when they were both vanquished by earlier avatars of Vishnu (Hiranyaksha by Varaha and Hiranyakashipu by Narasimha).
+The first curse was fulfilled in the Satya Yuga when the gatekeepers were born as Hiranyakashipu and Hiranyaksha.
+In their lifetimes, they were eventually defeated by two earlier avatars of Lord Vishnu – Hiranyaksha by Varaha, and Hiranyakashipu by Narasimha.

 Penance to Shiva, Brahma, and Boons

 Sage Vishrava observed that Ravana, although aggressive and arrogant, was also an exemplary scholar.
-Under Vishrava’s guidance, Ravana became proficient in the Vedas, the holy books, and the arts and techniques of warriors.
+Guru Vishrava made Ravana proficient in the four Vedas, the holy books, and warcraft techniques.
+Ravana was also an expert in black magic and Ayurveda.

-Ravana also asked for absolute invulnerability from and supremacy over gods, heavenly spirits, other rakshas, serpents, and wild beasts.
+Ravana added he wouldn’t be killed by gods, Gandarvas, Kinaars, Apasaras, heavenly spirits, other rakshas, serpents, and wild beasts.
 Contemptuous of mortal men, he did not ask for protection from these.

 Shiva granted him these boons in addition to his 10 severed heads and great strength by knowledge of divine weapons and magic.
 Thus Ravana is known as ‘Dasamukha’ or ‘Dashaanan’ (Dasa = ten, mukha/anan = face).